YusiferZendric/ClaudePythonBot/README.md

-# ClaudePythonBot

-ClaudePythonBot is a Python-based AI assistant that leverages the Claude AI model for engaging and intelligent conversations.
+# Main.py Script for Clewd

+This script provides a customized AI assistant using the Clewd project.
+Follow the instructions below to set up and run the script.

 ## Prerequisites

-1. Follow and download [clewd](https://gitgud.io/ahsk/clewd) from the original author.
+1. Download the Clewd project from the original author [here](https://gitgud.io/ahsk/clewd).
 2. Ensure you have Python and Node.js installed on your system.

-## Installation
+## Setup

-1. Clone the clewd repository:
+1. Clone the Clewd repository:
     ```sh
     git clone https://gitgud.io/ahsk/clewd.git
     ```
-2. Navigate to the clewd directory:
+2. Navigate to the Clewd directory:
     ```sh
     cd clewd
     ```
-3. Place the `main.py` file in the clewd directory.
+3. Place the `main.py` script in the Clewd directory.

-## Usage
+## Running the Script

-1. Run the script:
+1. Start the script:
     ```sh
     python main.py
     ```
-2. Start chatting with the AI assistant.
-Type your messages and press Enter.
-3. To exit the chat, type `exit` and press Enter.
+2. Follow the prompts to set the assistant's personality and interact with the AI.

+## Features

+- **Customized AI Assistant**: Set the personality and identity of the assistant.
+- **Interactive Chat**: Engage in a conversation with the AI.
+- **Exit Command**: Type `exit` to end the chat.

+## Example Usage